Established 1972 ~ Burke, Virginia

 For the holidays listed above, trash service will resume on the next regularly scheduled collection day (i.e., the following Monday or Thursday).

 Trash should be set out no earlier than the evening before collection day.
 To help prevent birds and rodents from getting into the trash, homeowners and residents are encouraged to place their trash into large black trash bags.

-The trash company (currently Republic Services) may choose not to accept certain items if they are large or considered to be hazardous waste.
+The trash company (currently Patriot Disposal) may choose not to accept certain items if they are large or considered to be hazardous waste.
 Homeowners and residents are encouraged to directly contact the trash company with any questions regarding what will and will not be accepted.
 Those items refused by the trash company can typically be taken by the homeowner or resident to a Fairfax County Waste Transfer Station for proper disposal.